Everything You Need to Know about KITAS Indonesia 2023

 Table of Content

-For a foreigner to stay legally within Indonesia for work or personal reasons, he/she must obtain a permit from the Indonesian authorities.
-This permit is commonly referred to as a KITAS.
-In this article, we attempt to explain the different types of stay permits, or KITAS in Indonesia 2023, that allow a foreigner to work, set up a business, and stay in Indonesia.
+For a foreigner to stay legally within Indonesia for work or personal reasons, he or must obtain a permit from the Indonesian authorities an Indonesia KITAS.
+In this article, we will explain the different types of stay permits, better known as KITAS in Indonesia 2023.

 What are the Types of KITAS in Indonesia?

 A foreigner legally married to an Indonesian citizen can be sponsored by his or her spouse to qualify for a KITAS/ITAS family visa.
-Be aware this is not an Indonesia working visa.
-You will only be allowed to stay in Indonesia but not work there.
+However, this KITAS doesn’t allow foreigners to work in Indonesia.
+You can only reside in the country and not engage in income-generating activities.

 An official marriage certificate endorsed by the Indonesian government is mandatory for KITAS application.
-If you happen to get married abroad, an Indonesian-legalised CNI (Certificate of No Impediment to Marriage) in Indonesian is required.
+If you happen to get married abroad, you must present an Indonesian-legalised CNI (Certificate of No Impediment to Marriage).

-You can then move forward with applying for a permanent residence visa (KITAP) in Indonesia after a 2-year marriage.
+After that, you can apply for a permanent residence visa (KITAP) in Indonesia after a 2-year marriage.
 KITAP has 5 years of validity with MERP (multiple exits and re-entry permit).

-This visa is irrelevant to a business owner or entrepreneur.
-However, if you are 55 years of age or older, and wish to spend your retirement in Indonesia, you may enter Indonesia first on a tourist visa and then apply for retirement ITAS after a month.
+A retirement visa is irrelevant to a business owner or entrepreneur.
+Therefore it is applicable for 55 years or older foreigners that want to retire in Indonesia.
+In that case, you may enter Indonesia first on a tourist visa and then apply for retirement ITAS after a month.

-With a retirement KITAS/ITAS, you can live in Indonesia for consecutive years and, enter or exit the country as many times as you would like.
+With a retirement KITAS/ITAS, you can live in Indonesia for consecutive years and enter or exit the country as often as you would like.
 You can also get a local bank account and hire a driver or domestic helper.
-However, you should have no plan of working at all in Indonesia.
+However, you should have not planned to work in Indonesia.

-What are the Process to Obtain KITAS in Indonesia 2023?
+What is the Process to Obtain KITAS in Indonesia 2023?

-The process of a visa application in Indonesia might be stressful.
-We all know that.
-The process may take up to 10 weeks.
-Complete your early consultation with InCorp to avoid unnecessary disappointment.
+A visa application in Indonesia might take a lot of work.
+Usually, the process may take up to 10 weeks.
+Therefore, you must complete your early consultation with InCorp Indonesia to avoid unnecessary disappointment.
 Furthermore, a KITAS/ITAS renewal is preferably done 2 months before the expiry date.

 How to Apply for KITAS in Indonesia 2023?